BICENTENNIAL TRIBUTE

 S: Oh! - to be tormented by global stardom and intermittent correspondence from a Gentleman publisher

-B: In good time my dear Snake, for now, to succeed you must write to make people purchase and read (ponders, helpfully) - how about General Gordon - a fine subject
+B: In good time my dear Snake, for now, to succeed you must write to make people purchase and read (ponders, helpfully) - for a subject, what think you of General Gordon - the 10th Hussar's tyrannical Gulliver?

 S: I detest military matters

-B(shakes head): oons! - this is what comes from belonging to a sheep-rearing dynasty - anyway - this fine man, who girded his sword on, to serve with a Muscovite master and help him to polish a nation so owlish - they thought shaving their beards a disaster!
+B(shakes head): Oons! - this is what comes from belonging to a sheep-rearing dynasty, with 'owt but fly-bitten ewes to chase after!
+Anyway, this strident man girded his sword on to serve with a Muscovite master, and help him to polish a nation so owlish - that they thought shaving their beards a disaster!

 B sees S still in a funk

-B: Let’s go to the beach, my friend - you’ll feel better there - brains whizzing etc - you can see my eagle spirit soar
+B: Shall we venture to the beach, my friend? - you’ll feel better there - brains whizzing etc. - you can see my eagle spirit soar, if 'twould please you

 B and S depart